LexSwed/edge/README.md

 - I liked Tailwind for the approach of atomic CSS classes.
 With just `postcss` it's hard to share and optimize styles in a composable way (not through class composition please)
 - you're not cool for not using CSS-in-JS
 - you're stuck with CSS variables (but it's nice feeling actually)
+- you can forget CSS variable names even with consistent naming